-Dinner, on the other hand, is best for TS reservations.
-It's the most expensive meal of the day so you get more for your money.
+- Dinner, on the other hand, is best for TS reservations.
+It is the most expensive meal of the day at most restaurants so you get more for your money.
 Many will head back to their room in late afternoon to rest, swim, nap, shower, etc. Then they can go to their reservation in a resort or at a park and enjoy the evening after they are done eating where ever they are.

 - Just because Disney provides dates allowed for the free dining offer and your trip dates do not fall completely into their date bracket, does NOT mean you do not qualify.
 It depends on when your vacation "starts".
 As long as your first day is within their dates, then you qualify for your whole stay for free dining.

 - MOST IMPORTANTLY, the dining plans include beverages, tax and food.
 They do NOT include tip.
 Please remember that the waiters/waitresses at all TS restaurants earn around $2-$5/hour and rely on tips just like any other restaurant in the US to make a living.
 All of the restaurants provide an itemized receipt with a total in order for you to calculate the 20% tip.
 Wouldn't you want your hard-working son, daughter, spouse, friend, parent, grandchild be rewarded for good service?
 Click here for a list of all instances where you would be tipping.

 DVC--Disney Vacation Club